๐ŸŒŠHydrology

 Storage (Surface Water, Groundwater, and Ice)

-• Glaciers and ice caps hold about 69% of Earth's freshwater with residence times of centuries to millennia, making them slow-responding but massive reservoirs
+• Glaciers and ice caps hold about 69% of Earth's freshwater with residence times of centuries to millennia.
+They respond slowly to climate shifts, but their sheer volume makes them massive reservoirs.

-• Groundwater aquifers store 30% of freshwater with residence times from years to thousands of years, providing critical baseflow to streams during dry periods
+• Groundwater aquifers store about 30% of freshwater with residence times from years to thousands of years.
+They provide critical baseflow to streams during dry periods, keeping rivers flowing when it hasn't rained.

-• Surface water in lakes and rivers has short residence times (days to years) but supports most ecosystems and human water use due to accessibility
+• Surface water in lakes and rivers has short residence times (days to years) but supports most ecosystems and human water use because it's accessible.

 Quick Reference Table